Hello! and welcome back

-A welder uses heat to warm up the metal once you connect them together it is non reversible.
-It will be once piece.
+A welder uses heat to warm up the metal once you connect them together it is non-reversible.
+It will be one piece.

 We are in Illinois visiting my parents and we all played our part.
-First we had to clean the horse shoes and whatever else we were using.
-Next we welded it together and then sanded it down.
+First, we had to clean the horseshoes and whatever else we were using.
+Next, we welded it together and then sanded it down.
 We made that frog and cat:) My dad also helped Trenton weld a coat hanger together for his room!
-It has a fantastic day welding together!
+It has been a fantastic day welding together!

 REMEMBER when you weld something together make sure it is exactly how you want it because you can NOT undo the weld once you save and exit out of a project.
 Now you do have the undo icon that will undo the weld if you haven’t moved on to something else.

 TIP #1- Welding is usually the last thing I end up doing before making the cut.
 That way if I want to save it as unwelded I can.
 This is just a tip I picked up along the way.